rhiot/gitbook/contributing/index.md

 If you have a question or an issue, feel free to [create an issue](https://github.com/rhiot/rhiot/issues/new)

 You can [list issues here](https://github.com/rhiot/rhiot/issues) already created.
-Fee free to contribute via a pull request (PR)
+Fee free to contribute via a pull request (PR) to our [Github repository](https://github.com/rhiot/rhiot).

 ## Documentation